selrach/ea/README.md

 ## See it on your computer.

+If I've sent you a zip file, I've provided the built application inside the zip file.
 All you have to do is open dist/index.html in a browser of your choice.
 I've packaged up the data so that it can run as a local application.
 Please note that this is just a sample application that applies a bit better responsive design than the current site.
 I have not done much work on the header or footer elements, they are primarily there just so